Pyke River

 The Pyke River is a river in the south west of New Zealand's South Island.
 It flows generally south into Lake Wilmot then Lake Alabaster, before becoming a tributary of the Hollyford River.

+The Pyke River begins at the confluence of the Sealy Stream and Trinity Creek in Mount Aspiring National Park, forming much of the park's western border in Southland District.
+The Pyke River begins to flow through Fiordland National Park after meeting the Olivine River.